UploadedIntelligence/React-native-expo-testing/README.md

 Android Studio - emulation of Android environment for testing. ctrl+n (or m) for developer options

-Important distinctions between react-native and regular react components:

-When doing styling, we don't have a css file which points at the tags' classes or ids, instead we have a prop called `style` which then needs to refer to a utility object called `StyleSheet`.
+Important distinctions between react-native and regular react components:\n When doing styling, we don't have a css file which points at the tags' classes or ids, instead we have a prop called `style` which then needs to refer to a utility object called `StyleSheet`.
 Example:
 `const styles = StyleSheet.create({